netherby/bakewrangler-doc/mesh.rst

    should be cast from above the objects surface.
 This only applies when baking from one or more *Source* objects.
 It needs to be far enough away to hit any details that extend above the surface of the *Target*.
-   When finer control is requied a *cage* object should be specified on the *Target* object.
+   When finer control is required a *cage* object should be specified on the *Target* object.
    |br|